Medication Abortion (Abortion Pill)

 Your healthcare provider will tell you how and when to use the second pill, misoprostol.
 You’ll take it somewhere between 6 to 48 hours later, usually at home.
 This pill causes cramping and bleeding to empty the uterus of the pregnancy.

-If you change your mind after taking the first pill, mifepristone, PRC offers ultrasounds to confirm viability, and progesterone may be prescribed to support the pregnancy.
+If you change your mind after taking the first pill within a 72 hour period, PRC can dispense and/or prescribe progesterone which may support the pregnancy to full term.

 Your healthcare provider will use a suction machine, also called vacuum aspiration, to empty your uterus of the pregnancy.